Frequently Asked Questions

 Each country is required by the European directive 2009/28/EC to set-up an organization or body capable of issuing Guarantee of Origin certificates.
 These Guarantees of Origin are referred to as RES-GOs and are often not easily traded to another country.
 The Association of Issuing Bodies (AIB) solved this international transfer issue through the creation of the EECS system.
 Members of the AIB are required to agree upon and adopt the EECS system.
 Trading between AIB members and/or EECS aligned countries is simple, trustworthy and reliable whereas trading between non-AIB members can provide inconsistencies, problems and may not be possible.

-The AIB now has fifteen competent bodies as members in thirteen European countries (AT, BE, CH, DK, FI, IS, IT, LU, NL, NO, SE and SI) and is currently discussing membership with Croatia, Estonia, Cyprus, Ireland and the Czech Republic.
-In addition, the AIB is discussing with the German RES-GO registry to allow them use of the AIB’s inter-registry hub for easy and trustworthy GO transfers.
+The AIB now has twentythree competent bodies as members in twenty European countries.
+Several countries are currently awaiting approval for AIB membership.
 By aligning the RES-GO mandated in the 2009/28/EC directive with the AIB’s EECS standard the effectiveness of the certificate source and revenue streams are improved.

 Question: What is renewable electricity?